 Seniors in their 70’s

 Seniors over 70 may also be able to obtain affordable term life insurance protection, depending on their health at the time of application.
-Most insurance carriers will offer 15-year term life coverage up to age 70, and a few will also offer 15-year term life insurance for applicants up to age 75.
+Most insurance carriers will offer 15-year term life coverage up to age 70, and a few will also offer 15-year term life insurance for seniors up to but not over age 75.

 Depending on the need for coverage, term insurance for a senior may or may not be the best option.
 For example, with people living longer lives today, even if someone purchases a 15-year term policy at age 70 or 75, there is the risk of outliving the coverage.

 So, if the goal of the coverage is to pay for funeral and other final expenses, a permanent life insurance policy may be the better choice – even though the term coverage may be more affordable in terms of the premium.
-In this case, being able to shop and compare policies and premium prices from multiple insurance carriers can be beneficial.
+In this case, being able to shop and compare the average cost from multiple insurance carriers can be beneficial.

 Seniors in their 80’s

-There are only a handful of insurance carriers who will offer a term policy up to age 80.
-And the longest term option is 10 years.
+There are only a handful of insurance carriers who will offer life insurance for seniors over 80.

-While there are no term insurance options for seniors over 80, there is the opportunity to secure a permanent life insurance plan.
-Here, for instance, the purchase a guaranteed issue policy that provides coverage for burial and final expenses can oftentimes be a good solution.
+While there are no term insurance options for seniors 81 or over, there is the opportunity to secure a permanent life insurance plan.
+Here, for instance, the purchase of a guaranteed issue policy that provides coverage for final expenses can oftentimes be a good solution.

-Premiums on burial and final expense insurance for seniors can still be somewhat affordable especially when needed a small death benefit amount.
-These burial plans can also provide much-needed protection so your loved ones do not get stuck with a bill.
+Premiums on burial and final expense insurance for seniors can still be somewhat affordable especially when a small death benefit amount is needed.
+Burial life insurance plans can also provide much-needed protection so your loved ones do not get stuck with a bill.
 Plus you can not outlive these polices unlike a term life insurance policy for seniors.

 We have included an image below that shows the cost of a 10-year term policy, non-smoking male, at age 80.

-While the right life insurance coverage for seniors may initially seem difficult to find, the reality is that there are a number of options available in the marketplace.
+While finding the best life insurance rates for seniors may initially seem difficult to find, the reality is that there are a number of options available in the marketplace.
 Working with an Insurance Geek can help to narrow down the alternatives, as well as assist with the application process.

 At Insurance Geek, we offer life insurance from more than 30 different carriers, so finding the right policy can be much easier than doing all of the research on your own.
 We can provide side-by-side comparisons of both coverage and quotes, and will also guide you through the entire process so that all of your questions are answered.
 With Insurance Geek, finding the right coverage is only a few clicks away.